adam2392/adam2392.github.io.old/content/blog/personal/Personal Goals - 2018.md

 #### 6. Reading and Knowledge [ ]
 I want to continuously be reading from highly regarded sources.
 I want to conssistently read from sources on Twitter, The World Economic Review and Bloomberg.
 I'll try to update some of my thoughts on the different mechanisms of obtaining knowledge.

-In order to keep up with my intake of knowledge, I want to challenge myself to write a series of publically available blog posts on trends in technology, medicine, politics and economics/finance.
+In order to keep up with my intake of knowledge, I want to challenge myself to write a series of publicly available blog posts on trends in technology, medicine, politics and economics/finance.

 - bitcoin [X]
 - ethereum/blockchain [ ]